rue-a/csvw-workshop/README.md

 ### CSVW

-CSVW defines a schema to describe CSV files with an accompanying JSON-LD file.
+CSVW defines a schema to describe CSV files with an accompanying JSON-LD file (naming scheme: `<csv-filename>.csv-metadata.json`).

 CSVW is designed to not only describe CSV data file, but to also validate its contents and allow the transformation of the data into linked data formats.
 Additionally, CSVW allows describing multiple CSVs with one CSVW file; including the relations between the described files, by the means of primary and foreign keys.